 Articles 11, 14; Rule 20

 An international application is accorded as its international filing date the date on which it satisfies the requirements of Article 11.
-This date remains unchanged except in the special circumstances of later-filed drawings and sheets as provided in Article 14(2) and/or later-filed parts of the description and claims that were missing at the time of original filing (see Rule 20.5(c), subject to the possibility of incorporation by reference without loss of the original filing date as provided by Rule 20.6)Rule 20.2.
+This date remains unchanged except in the special circumstances of later-filed drawings as provided in Article 14(2) and/or later-filed parts of the description and claims that were missing at the time of original filing (see Rule 20.5(c), subject to the possibility of incorporation by reference without loss of the original filing date as provided by Rule 20.6)Rule 20.2.
 The international filing date may be the only effective date of the international application.
 It will be of importance for fixing the expiration of certain time limits and for determining the state of the art relevant for the purposes of the international search and examination.

 Article 2(xi)